How to Write a Business Case in 2024: Template & Examples

 Financial Projections

-• Create financial projections that demonstrate the project's return on investment (ROI) over a defined period.
+• Create financial projections demonstrating the project's return on investment (ROI) over a defined period.

 Conclusion